 Among the dietary factors critical to bone health, vitamin K has emerged as a key player.
 Vitamin K is believed to be necessary for bone mineralization.
 Through carboxylation, vitamin K activates osteocalcin, the protein needed to bind calcium to the mineral matrix in bone.
 Several studies have demonstrated the efficacy of MK-7 (e.g., doses of 45-90 mcg/d) to increase osteocalcin carboxylation and to increase the cOC:ucOC ratio.
 A high cOC:ucOC ratio is associated with bone health.
 A recent in vitro study also showed an osteogenic effect of MK-7 administration on human mesenchymal cell differentiation.
-In addition, the vitamin may protect bone integrity by reducing the synthesis of prostaglandin E2 or interleukin-6 by osteoclasts.
-A nimal and human studies have demonstrated a significant beneficial effect of MK-7 supplementation on bone health.
-In and vitamin D share some similar characteristics and are believed to act synergistically.[11]
+A nime and human studies have demonstrated a significant beneficial effect of MK-7 supplementation on bone health.
+A rand vitamin D share some similar characteristics and are believed to act synergistically.
+[11]